NDecision/Banzai/README.md

 <b>ThrowOnException</b> - Should a node execution exception throw or register as a failure and store the exception in the NodeResults exception property.
 Defaults to false.

+<b>DegreeOfParallelism</b> - The maximum number of parallel operations that are used to process the subjects when calling [ExecuteManyAsync](#running-nodes).

 ###NodeResult
 When a node executes, it returns a NodeResult.
 The NodeResult will contain: